Lamer87/Space_Engineers_DLC_unlocker/README.md

     But if you want to prevent updating, you can **copy the mod folder** in:

     "C:\Users\ YOUR ACCOUNT NAME \AppData\Roaming\SpaceEngineers\Mods" (AppData is hidden),
-    or paste this into an explorer window: `%AppData%\SpaceEngineers`,
+    or paste this into an explorer window: `%AppData%\SpaceEngineers`, press Enter,
     and if the "Mods" folder doesn't exist, create it.

     -Then edit the mod's ".scb" files deleting all lines containing "DLC",